briandalvarez/Mancala-Capstone-Project/README.md

 ## Assets
 *PIXEL_FONT.ttf*
-This file contains the font used in our GUI
+This file contains the font used in our GUI.

 ## Images
 *active_player.png*